Scale your business with our modular plugins.

 new language activated

-The current configuration will change both the back-end and front-end language.
+The current configuration will change both the back-end and front-end languages.
 However, we want to keep the front-end in English.
 To do that, you need to do something else.

 Go to Dashboard > Updates > Translations and press Upload Translations.
-After that, go back to Settings > General and use select the language you want to display on the front end from the drop-down.
+Next, return to Settings > General and select the desired language from the drop-down.

 language dropdown

-Then, go to Users > Profile and you will see an option to change the user language there.
-By default, the user will be configured with the site’s language, but you can change it.
+Then, go to Users > Profile, where you will find an option to change the user’s language.
+By default, the user is configured to the site’s language, but you can change it.

-Simply click on it and you will see all the installed languages in the dropdown.
+Click on it, and you will see all the installed languages in the dropdown.
 Select the language you want to use in the back-end and save the settings.

 Keep in mind that this will only apply to your WordPress account.
-If other members of your team have access to your dashboard, they’ll have to select the language they want from their profile settings.
+If other team members have access to your dashboard, they must select their preferred language from their profile settings.

 That’s it!
-From now on, your website visitors will see the default language in the front end, and the other language you chose on the back end.
+From now on, your website visitors will see the default language on the front end, while the other language you chose will be displayed on the back end.

 2) How to Install a Language Manually